War of the Pyrenees: Eastern Pyrenees

 Ricardos died on 6 March 1794, and Spanish success died with him.
-Captain General Alejandro O'Reilly died ten days after the man whom he was to succeed, and Luis Firmin de Carvajal, Conde de la Union was appointed to command the Army of Catalonia instead.
+Captain General Alejandro O'Reilly died ten days after the man whom he was to have succeeded, and Luis Firmin de Carvajal, Conde de la Union was appointed to command the Army of Catalonia instead.
 The Army of the Eastern Pyrenees also had a new commander, Jacques François Dugommier.
 At the Battle of Boulou, from 29 April to 1 May, Dugommier drove de la Union's army south of the border and forced the Spanish to abandon all their artillery and trains.
 Collioure fell to the French in late May and Eugenio Navarro's 7,000-man Spanish garrison became prisoners.
 The French royalist defenders fled in fishing boats before the surrender to avoid execution.
 Dugommier imposed a blockade on Bellegarde starting on 5 May.
 The inconclusive Battle of La Junquera was fought on 7 June.
 At the Battle of San-Lorenzo de la Muga (Sant Llorenç de la Muga) on 13 August, Pierre Augereau repulsed a Spanish attempt to relieve Bellegarde.
 The fortress fell on 17 September after the Spanish garrison had been starved out.
 From 17 to 20 November, the climactic Battle of the Black Mountain saw both Dugommier and de la Union killed in action.
 Dominique-Catherine de Pérignon took command of the French and led them to victory.
 Figueres and its Sant Ferran Fortress quickly fell to the French with 9,000 prisoners.

-Pierre François Sauret successfully concluded the Siege of Roses on 4 February 1795.
+Pierre François Sauret successfully concluded the Siege of Roses, on 4 February 1795.
 Pérignon was replaced in army command by Barthélemy Louis Joseph Schérer.
 On 14 June 1795, Schérer was defeated near the Fluvià River by José de Urrutia y de las Casas at the Battle of Bascara.
-After peace was signed but before word had reached the fighting front, Cuesta recaptured Puigcerdà and Bellver from the French on 26 and 27 July.
+After peace was signed but before word had reached the fighting front, Cuesta recaptured Puigcerdà and Bellver de Cerdanya from the French on 26 and 27 July.